Gruximillian/sequential-keybinding/README.md

 }
 ```

-So, `keyMapper` function is now receiving an array of functions:
+So, `keyMapper` function is now receiving an array of function references:

 ```javascript
 keyMapper([updateBackground, updateUI], options);